msisto/bem-primer/README.md

 - Semantic
 - Low-specificity
 - [BEM](http://bem.info) style classes
-- Blank html templates
+- Blank HTML templates

 ## Purpose
 This is primarily a toolkit to help speed up personal project development.
 Feel free to use, distribute or contribute back to the project if you are so inclined.

-## Styles
+## Classes
-There are two types of styles: core and common.
+There are two types of class: **core** and **common**.
-- `/core` styles are for the nuts-and-bolts elements that are native to the browser.
+- Core classes are for the nuts-and-bolts elements that are native to the browser.
 Things like buttons, checkboxes, text inputs etc.
-- `/common` styles are relatively conventional UI patterns like comments, navbars, modals etc.
+- Common classes are for relatively conventional UI patterns like comments, navbars, modals etc.

 ## Templates
 Quick copy-and-paste markup with appropriate classes already applied.